EnronChain/Enron/docs/quickstart/README.md

 # Quick Start

-This repository contains reference documentation on how to install and run an Enron full node.
+This repository contains reference documentation on how to install and run an Echelon full node.

 1. [Installation](./installation)
 1. [Build and Configuration](./binary)